liesnikov/extensible-elaborator/paper/main.md

     \usepackage{todonotes}
 ---

+# Abstract #

 # Introduction #

+Extensibility of a language has always been a lucrative target for compiler writers.
+Macros, compiler plugins in different languages tap into this desire.
+The same ideas made their way into functional languages, such as Haskell [@ghcdevelopmentteamGlasgowHaskellCompiler].

-Last decade brought a lot maturity into the dependently-typed language field.
+In dependently-typed land last decade brought a lot maturity for the language implementations.
-Some of the bigger proof assistants like Coq [@teamCoqProofAssistant2022] invested a lot of effort into user-facing features.
-Some like Agda [@norellPracticalProgrammingLanguage] experimented with core features.
+Some of the bigger proof assistants like Coq [@teamCoqProofAssistant2022] invested a lot of effort into user-facing features while having a relatively stable core.
-Lean [@mouraLeanTheoremProver2021] set out to become a default language for mathematics formalization, all the while bootstrapping the compiler.
-Idris [@bradyIdrisGeneralpurposeDependently2013; @christiansenElaboratorReflectionExtending2016] appeared as a programming language first and proof-assistant second.
-Andromeda [@bauerDesignImplementationAndromeda2018a; @bauerEqualityCheckingGeneral2020] appeared.
+Some like Agda [@norellPracticalProgrammingLanguage] experimented more with features baked into the core of the type system.
+Lean is a prominent example of a language that with bootstrapping [@mouraLeanTheoremProver2021] aims to bring more extensibility to the users [@leonardodemouraLeanMetaprogramming2021].
+We set out for a similar cause, aiming to find a design blueprint for a dependently-typed language.

+Dependently-typed language implementations usually consist of at least four parts: parser, elaborator, core typechecker, and backend.
+Macros are an answer for the parser extensibility, included in various forms in almost all established languages [@teamCoqProofAssistant2022; @theagdateamAgdaUserManual2022].
+Core extensibility, on the other hand, appears to be a problem with too many degrees of freedom.
+Andromeda [@bauerDesignImplementationAndromeda2018a; @bauerEqualityCheckingGeneral2020] made an attempt at definitional equality, but is quite far from a usable dependently-typed language.
+Agda's philosophy allows developers to experiment with the core, but also results in a larger amount of unexpected behaviors.

-# Bidirectional typing #
+# Dependently-typed calculus and bidirectional typing #

-\todo{explain how it's done usually}
+In this section we describe the core for type system we implement as well as the core typing rules.
+This work is based off pi-forall [@weirichImplementingDependentTypes2022] implementation.

+We leave the core rules intact and therefore, the core calculus too.
+This is dependently-typed calculus that includes Pi, Sigma and inductive types.
+Inductive types can be indexed.
+Equality type isn't defined as a regular inductive type, but is instead built-in with the user getting access to the type and term constructor, but not able to pattern-matching on it, instead getting a `subst` primitive of type `(A x) -> (x=y) -> A y`.

 # Constraint-based elaboration and design choices#